binarynonsense/comic-book-reader/docs/README.en.md

 ## Controls:

 - Toolbar :
-  - buttons: 'open file', 'previous page', 'next page', 'fit to width', 'fit to height', 'rotate counterclockwise', 'rotate clockwise' and 'toggle fullscreen'.
+  - Buttons: 'open file', 'previous page', 'next page', 'fit to width', 'fit to height', 'rotate counterclockwise', 'rotate clockwise' and 'toggle fullscreen'.
-  - slider: use it to quickly go to any page in the book.
+  - Slider: use it to quickly go to any page in the book.
 - Keys:
-  - 'right arrow' or 'page down' to go the next page.
+  - 'Right arrow' or 'page down' to go the next page.
-  - 'left arrow' or 'page up' to go to the previous one.
+  - 'Left arrow' or 'page up' to go to the previous one.
-  - 'up arrow' to scroll the page up, 'down arrow' to scroll the page down.
+  - 'Up arrow' to scroll the page up, 'down arrow' to scroll the page down.
-  - 'wasd' to scroll the page vertically and horizontally.
+  - 'WASD' to scroll the page vertically and horizontally.
-  - 'f11' to toggle full-screen mode.
+  - 'F11' to toggle full-screen mode.
-  - 'ctrl+O' to choose a file to open.
+  - 'Ctrl+O' to choose a file to open.
-  - 'ctrl++' and 'ctrl+-' to zoom in or zoom out the view. 'ctrl+0' to reset it.
+  - 'Ctrl++' and 'ctrl+-' to zoom in or zoom out the view. 'ctrl+0' to reset it.
 - Mouse:
-  - 'scroll wheel' scrolls the page up and down.
+  - 'Scroll wheel' scrolls the page up and down.
-  - 'left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
+  - 'Left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
-  - 'right-click' opens a context menu with some basic navigation options.
+  - 'Right-click' opens a context menu with some basic navigation options.
-  - 'ctrl+scroll wheel' to zoom in or zoom out the view.
+  - 'Ctrl+scroll wheel' to zoom in or zoom out the view.

 ## Downloads: